eugene-choy-2016/EI_Project/TrainBreakDown/README.md

 The train Listener will first prompt the user to log in to either to East-West or North-South line.
 Once the choice has been made the train listener will be listening to 2 topics, mainly the t.weather and the respective lines listener t.<dynamic>.listeners

+### Project used
+For this project these accounts will be used
+Twitter: @eieismrt
+Emails: eieismrt@gmail.com, ei.smrt.coo@gmail.com, ei.smrt.logs@gmail.com